aroberge/ideas/README.md

 > _I found a bug._

-Please, by all means, file an issue so that I can perhaps fix it.
+Wonderful, please file an issue so that I can perhaps fix it.
 Note however that some examples, which are known to fail in some contexts, would be too complex ensure that they always work in all contexts.